 Each year in July the City Theatre at Sacramento City College produces the Sacramento Shakespeare Festival.
-The Shakespeare Festival is held at the William A. Carroll Amphitheatre in William Land Park.
+The Shakespeare Festival is held at the William A. Carroll Amphitheater in William Land Park.

 This year the two plays are “Love Labour’s Lost” and “A Midsummer Night’s Dream”.